 If a party has a grant of Legal Aid then they will have to pay a small contribution towards their legal fees.
 The amount depends on their financial circumstances.

-If the party has Legal Aid and they own real estate and the legal fees exceed the Legal Aid limit, then the Commission can register a charge over the property (statutory charge) and require repayment of the amount of legal costs when the property is sold or if the person refinances.
+If the party has Legal Aid and they own real estate and the legal fees exceed the Legal Aid limit, then Legal Services can register a charge over the property (statutory charge) and require repayment of the amount of legal costs when the property is sold or if the person refinances.

-If a party does not have Legal Aid they will have to pay their own solicitor costs to attend the Conference.
+A party who is not eligible for Legal Aid must pay their own solicitor costs to attend the Conference.

-Once one party has Legal Aid for a Conference, the legislation requires the FDR Unit to screen and assess suitability for Conferencing.
+Once one party has Legal Aid for a Conference, the law requires the FDR Unit to screen and assess suitability for Conferencing.
 The FDR Unit will assess if a matter is appropriate for Conferencing by ensuring it is safe to participate.
-As the FDR Unit ensures the security of all parties, it is still possible to hold a Conference when there are issues such as family violence (for instance, if an Intervention Order is in place), drug use or mental health concerns, provided it is assessed as safe to do so.
-The FDR Organiser will ask you to provide documents such as Bail Agreements, existing Court Orders or Intervention Orders to help them make their assessment.
+As the FDR Unit ensures the security of all parties, it is still possible to hold a Conference when there are issues such as family violence (for instance, if an intervention order is in place), drug use or mental health concerns, provided it is assessed as safe to do so.
+The FDR Organiser will ask you to provide documents such as bail agreements, existing court orders and intervention orders to help them assess the situation.
 The FDR Unit will advise if a matter is not considered appropriate for a Conference.

-The FDR Organiser will contact you and your lawyer (if you have one) and the other party and their lawyer (if they have one) to make the arrangements for a date suitable for everyone involved once the matter it is assessed as appropriate to proceed to a Conference.
+The FDR Organiser will contact you and your lawyer (if you have one) and the other party and their lawyer (if they have one) to find a date suitable for everyone involved once the matter it is assessed as appropriate to proceed to a Conference.

 Conferences are held 5 days a week for 3 hours over 2 sessions per day either at 9:30am - 12:30pm or 1:30pm - 4:30pm.
 A Review Conference will be organised for 2 hours.

 The FDR Unit has many Conferences to organise.
-It may take to 6-8 weeks to have a Conference organised once it is assessed as suitable.
+It may take to 6 - 8 weeks to organise a Conference once it is assessed as suitable.

 If the Conference is held in person, most Conferences are conducted by ‘shuttle’, where parties are in separate rooms and the Chairperson speaks with each party separately.
 Parties are asked to come to a Conference using separate entrances.

-If the Conference is held online, a link for MS Teams will be provided to the parties' lawyers and the Chairperson will speak to the parties online in separate virtual rooms.
+If the Conference is held online, a link for MS Teams will be provided and the Chairperson will speak with everyone online in separate 'virtual' rooms.
+For information about attending a conference online via MS Teams, please read our FDR Conferences by Teams Factsheet.

-If you have a lawyer, you don't need to bring anyone else to a Conference.
-However, if you have concerns about your safety and wellbeing at a Conference, in addition to your lawyer, you may have one other support person attend with you, such as a family member, close friend or other support worker.
+If you have a lawyer, you do not need to bring anyone else with you to a Conference.
+However, if you have concerns about your safety or wellbeing at a Conference, in addition to your lawyer, you may have one other support person attend with you, such as a family member, close friend or other support worker.
 For more information, please refer to our Support Persons in FDR brochure.

 At a Conference, the Chairperson will speak with the parties separately.
 The Chairperson ensures both parties understand the obligations of participating in Conferencing at the Legal Services Commission, such as confidentiality.
-The Chairperson will then facilitate a discussion about the issues at hand with the lawyers (if you have one) and the parties.
+The Chairperson will then facilitate a discussion about the issues at hand with the parties and their lawyers (if they are represented).

-During a Conference, if parties can’t reach agreement, the Chairperson will discuss the next steps, including what may be involved in proceeding to Court.
+During a Conference, if parties cannot reach agreement, the Chairperson will discuss the next steps, including what may be involved in proceeding to Court.

 In some cases, a Review Conference can be scheduled in the future to review how any agreed arrangements are working.